Saibot393/LocknKey/README.md

 - Jam lock on critical lockpick fail: to automatically set locks as jammed
 - Keys can't be used on jammed locks: to prevent matching keys from being used on jammed locks
 - Default Lock pick attempts to set with how many lock pick attempts a lock normally starts
+- Auto reset lock pick attempts: to set the rule for when lock pick attempts are to be reset
 - Lockpick roll formula: the dice formula used for lockpick rolls
 - Default lock dc: to set the lock dc of nely created locks
 - Break lock roll formula: the dice formula used for break lock rolls